MagicForrest/DGVMTools/README.md

 ### Installation

 Since the core features of the package are now very stable recommend that you use the master branch.
 We will pull small bug fixes and small non-breaking feature improvements frequently into the master for small incremental releases, so hopefully that master is never to far behind.
 First install **[devtools](https://cran.r-project.org/package=devtools)**.
-Inconveniently, the devtools package is currently undergoing reorganisation which means the depending on the version that is installed, you now have one of two possibilities:
+Inconveniently, the devtools package underwent reorganisation which means the depending on the version that is installed, you now have one of two possibilities:

 If you have devtools >= 2.0.0 then run: